kinsleykajiva/Janus-gateway-landlord-JavaFx-app/README.md

 - [LandLord-Web-App](https://github.com/kinsleykajiva/Janus-gateway-landlord-Web-app ) can access APIs [pending]
 - Access Config to Sever Dynamically [pending]

+### Please note that this application is still in development mode,hence the code is still abit messy .

 ## Build
 Environment: JDK  17+ , yes you  can try to use JDK 10 or higher and openFX SDK.